jinjiang melamine

 adblue

-No. The purpose of AdBlue is to reduce harmful nitrogen oxide (NOx) emissions from diesel engines during the combustion process.
+No. The purpose of DEF is to reduce harmful nitrogen oxide (NOx) emissions from diesel engines during the combustion process.

 On the other hand, gasoline engines typically use different types of emission control systems, such as three-way catalysts (TWC) or gasoline particulate filters (GPF), which do not require AdBlue or diesel exhaust fluid (DEF).

-Therefore, AdBlue is automotive urea for diesel engines with SCR systems and should not be used in gasoline engines.
+Therefore, DEF is automotive urea for diesel engines with SCR systems and should not be used in gasoline engines.

 How many miles will 10 liters of AdBlue (DEF Urea) last?